What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Insect repellant wipes or spray

 The bugs are real!
-Pack some spray or insect repellant wipes – an essential item for your gorilla trekking packing list.
+Pack some insect spray or insect repellant wipes – an essential item for your gorilla trekking packing list.

 Basic first aid kit

-While your tour guide will have a first aid kit, it may be a while before you see him or her, so it’s worthwhile packing a few key items in your backpack like insect bite ointment for immediate relief, Band-Aids or blister packs and painkillers.
+While your tour guide will have a first aid kit, it may be a while before you see him or her, so it’s worthwhile packing a few key items in your backpack like insect bite ointment for immediate relief, Band-Aids or blister packs, and painkillers.

 Waterproof case for your phone